How many Aboriginal and Torres Strait Islander people are on the NDIS?

 As at 31 March 2025, Aboriginal and Torres Strait Islander people made up 8.1% of active NDIS participants nationally — around 58,100 people — up from 7.9% (about 51,200) two years earlier, according to the Australian Institute of Health and Welfare (AIHW).1 That's about 5.5% of Australia's estimated 1.1 million First Nations people taking part in the scheme.

-In New South Wales the share is higher still — 9.3% of NDIS participants are First Nations people, above the national average.1 For a Sydney provider, that makes culturally safe, Aboriginal-led support not a niche, but a core part of doing the job well.
+In New South Wales the share is higher still — 9.3% of NDIS participants are First Nations people, above the national average.1 For a Sydney provider, that makes culturally safe, Aboriginal-owned support not a niche, but a core part of doing the job well.

 Aboriginal and Torres Strait Islander people experience disability at higher rates